Ansible Control Node

 ), when installing Ubuntu OS.

-Create SSH keys
+SSH keys generation

-user, used to connect from my home laptopFor generating SSH private/public key in Windows, Putty Key Generator can be used:
+For generating SSH private/public key in Windows, Putty Key Generator can be used:

-Public-key string will be used as ssh_authorized_keys of the default user (ubuntu) in cloud-init
+Public-key string will be used as ssh_authorized_keys

-user, used to automate configuration activities with AnsibleFor generating ansible SSH keys in Ubuntu server execute command:
+For generating ansible SSH keys in Linux server execute command:

 ssh-keygen

-In directory
+In directory $HOME/.ssh/

-contains the private key andid_rsa.pub
+contains the private key and id_rsa.pub

-contains the public key.Content of the id_rsa.pub file has to be used as ssh_authorized_keys of the ansible user in cloud-init
+Content of the id_rsa.pub file has to be used as ssh_authorized_keys

-cat id_rsa.pub ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDsVSvxBitgaOiqeX4foCfhIe4yZj+OOaWP+wFuoUOBCZMWQ3cW188nSyXhXKfwYK50oo44O6UVEb2GZiU9bLOoy1fjfiGMOnmp3AUVG+e6Vh5aXOeLCEKKxV3I8LjMXr4ack6vtOqOVFBGFSN0ThaRTZwKpoxQ+pEzh+Q4cMJTXBHXYH0eP7WEuQlPIM/hmhGa4kIw/A92Rm0ZlF2H6L2QzxdLV/2LmnLAkt9C+6tH62hepcMCIQFPvHVUqj93hpmNm9MQI4hM7uK5qyH8wGi3nmPuX311km3hkd5O6XT5KNZq9Nk1HTC2GHqYzwha/cAka5pRUfZmWkJrEuV3sNAl ansible@pimaster
+ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDsVSvxBitgaOiqeX4foCfhIe4yZj+OOaWP+wFuoUOBCZMWQ3cW188nSyXhXKfwYK50oo44O6UVEb2GZiU9bLOoy1fjfiGMOnmp3AUVG+e6Vh5aXOeLCEKKxV3I8LjMXr4ack6vtOqOVFBGFSN0ThaRTZwKpoxQ+pEzh+Q4cMJTXBHXYH0eP7WEuQlPIM/hmhGa4kIw/A92Rm0ZlF2H6L2QzxdLV/2LmnLAkt9C+6tH62hepcMCIQFPvHVUqj93hpmNm9MQI4hM7uK5qyH8wGi3nmPuX311km3hkd5O6XT5KNZq9Nk1HTC2GHqYzwha/cAka5pRUfZmWkJrEuV3sNAl ansible@pimaster

 Comments: